 If you would like to see further examples of my text, audio and visual work then please contact me so we can make arrangements.

-Much of my work here involves commissioning and editing articles written by academics but I do get to write the odd article myself such as Space Agency for Australia: here’s why it’s important .
+Much of my work here involved commissioning and editing articles written by academics but I did get to write the odd article myself such as Space Agency for Australia: here’s why it’s important .

 The original Blue Moon until some howler got it wrong